pwr-Solaar/Solaar/docs/installation.md

 ### Installing Solaar's udev rule

 Solaar needs to write to HID devices and receivers.
-To achieve this without Solaar running as root, requires a udev rule.
+To achieve this without Solaar running as root, which is not recommended, requires a udev rule.
 Run `make install_udev` in Solaar's root folder to install and reload udev rule.

 <details>